SophieBosio/sophiebosio.github.io/content/posts/first-emacs-config.md

 ### Completion Systems {#completion-systems}

 The really big one is your **completion system**.
-Many people use a system to act as their main entry point to running commands in Emacs, providing auto-completions, search tools, suggestions, prettification, etc. For example, they can auto-fill directory and file names when opening a file with `C-x C-f`.
-In reality, these packages all work quite differently and are usually combined with other supplementary packages, but there are a few common ones that people use as the core of their systems.
+By default, some things in Emacs can feel a little clunky, such as entering commands, searching documents, and finding files.
+Thankfully, there are packages that give you a nice prompt with auto-completions, search tools, suggestions, prettification, etc. For example, they can auto-fill directory and file names when opening a file with `C-x C-f`.

+These packages are usually combined with other supplementary packages, but there are a few common ones that people use as the core of their systems.
 They include: